-Benefit Description You pay Inpatient hospital (cont.)
-Standard Option High Option Diagnostic laboratory tests and X-rays Blood or blood plasma Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen National Transplant Program: \$200 copayment per admission and 10% of the Plan's allowance National Transplant Program: \$100 copayment per admission and 10% of the Plan's allowance PPO: \$100 copayment per Anesthetics, including nurse anesthetist services Autologous blood donations Internal prosthesis PPO: \$200 copayment per admission and 15% of the Plan's allowance Note: For inpatient hospital care related to maternity, admission and 15% of the Plan's allowance Non-PPO: \$300 copayment per admission plus 30% of Note: We base our payment on whether the facility or a health care professional bills for the services or supplies.
+Benefit Description Inpatient hospital (cont.) • Diagnostic tests, such as X-rays, laboratory and pathology services, MRIs, and CAT Scans • Blood or blood plasma • Dressings, splints, casts, and sterile tray services • Medical supplies and equipment, including oxygen • Anesthetics, including nurse anesthetist services • Autologous blood donations You Standard Option Coventry Transplant Network: \$200 copayment per admission and 10% of the Plan's allowance PPO: \$200 copayment per admission and 15% of the Plan's allowance Note: For inpatient hospital Value Plan Coventry Transplant Network: 10% of the Plan's allowance (calendar year deductible applies) PPO: 20% of the Plan's allowance (calendar year deductible applies) pathology services, MRIs, and CAT Scans Blood or blood plasma Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Network: \$200 copayment per admission and 10% of the Plan's allowance PPO: \$200 copayment per admission and 15% of the Plan's allowance Note: For inpatient hospital Network: 10% of the Plan's allowance (calendar year deductible applies) PPO: 20% of the Plan's allowance (calendar year deductible applies) • Anesthetics, including nurse anesthetist services admission and 15% of the Plan's allowance Note: For inpatient hospital allowance (calendar year deductible applies) Internal prosthesis Internal prosthesis Note: We base our payment on whether the facility or a health care professional bills for the services or supplies.
 For example, when the hospital bills for its anesthetists' services, we pay Hospital benefits and when the anesthetist bills, we pay under Section 5(b).
-Note: The maximum benefit for any organ/tissue transplant care related to maternity, including care at birthing facilities, we waive the peradmission copayment and the coinsurance and pay for covered services in full for care provided by a PPO facility. the Plan's allowance and any difference between our allowance and the billed amount (s) as described in Section 5(b) Organ/tissue transplants is: National Transplant Program: \$1,000,000 per occurrence, which includes the following transplant-related expenses: pre-transplant evaluation, inpatient and outpatient hospital care, professional fees and donor expenses.
-To use the National Transplant Program, this must be your primary plan for payment of benefits.
-Non-PPO: \$400 copayment per admission plus 30% of the Plan's allowance and any difference between our allowance and the billed amount PPO and Non-PPO: \$200,000 per occurrence for PPO services or \$100,000 per occurrence for non-PPO services.
-These benefit maximums include all transplant- related expenses from the date of the transplant procedure until the date of discharge from the hospital following the procedure.
+Note: The maximum benefit for any organ/tissue transplant (s) as described in Section 5(b) Organ/tissue transplants is: Coventry Transplant Network: \$1,000,000 per occurrence.
+To use the Coventry Transplant Network, this must be your primary plan for payment of benefits.
+PPO and Non-PPO: \$200,000 per occurrence for PPO services or \$100,000 per occurrence for non-PPO services.
 Expenses related to complications arising during the transplant admission are considered part of the same occurrence.
 Outpatient prescription drugs and approved travel expenses related to the transplant are not subject to the transplant maximums.
 See Section 5(b) for transplant-related professional services.
-Note: To use the National Transplant Program, this must be your primary plan for payment of benefits.
-Note: Chemotherapy, when supported by a bone marrow transplant or autologous stem cell support is covered only for the specific diagnoses listed in Section 5(b) Organ/tissue transplants .
-Note: The Plan pays Inpatient Hospital Benefits as shown above in connection with dental procedures only when a non-dental physical impairment exists that makes hospitalization necessary to safeguard the health of the patient.
-Note: Benefits for admission to Christian Science nursing facilities are limited to \$30,000 per person per calendar year.
+Note: To use the Coventry Transplant Network, this must be your primary plan for payment of benefits.
+Note: Chemotherapy, when supported by a bone marrow transplant or autologous stem cell support is covered only for the specific diagnoses listed in Section 5(b) Organ/tissue transplants.
+Note: The Plan pays Inpatient Hospital Benefits as shown above in connection with dental procedures only when a non-dental physical impairment exists that makes hospitalization necessary to safeguard the health of the patient. care related to maternity, including care at birthing facilities, we waive the per- admission copayment and the coinsurance and pay for covered services in full for care provided by a PPO facility.
+Non-PPO: \$400 copayment per admission plus 30% of the Plan's allowance and any difference between our allowance and the billed amount Note: For inpatient hospital care related to maternity, including care at birthing facilities, we waive the calendar year deductible and the coinsurance and pay for covered services in full for care provided by a PPO facility.
+Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) facilities are limited to \$30,000 per person per calendar year.
+Not covered: All charges All charges